Blake-Loveland/landgrid-support/_articles/using-the-api.md

 Target: "Jones, Festus"

-Matches: 'jone', 'jones'
+Will get matched by: 'jon', 'jone', 'jones'

-Will not match: 'fest', 'festus', etc
+Will not get matched: 'fest', 'festus', etc

 `GET /api/v1/search.json?owner=<name>&context=<path>&token=<token>`

 **Request parameters:**
 * `owner`: The owner name in "Last, First" format.
-Also matches by prefix, ie. you can pass just a last name to get any name beginning with that string.
+Matches by prefix, you can pass just a last name to get any name beginning with that string.
 (Case insensitive, minimum 4 characters)
 * `context` (optional): To specify what county or municipality to search in, you can provide a path.
 See description above.
 * `limit` (optional): Maximum number of results to return.